24 Hours After Quitting Smoking: What Happens to Your Body? 24 Hours After Quitting Smoking: What Happens to Your Body?

 Why the First 24 Hours Matter

-• The first smoke-free day is often the hardest, but it is also one of the most important.
+• The first smoke-free day is often the most challenging, but it is also one of the most rewarding.

-• quitting is possible one step at a time
+• Quitting smoking is achievable one day at a time.

-Many long-term quitters say the first day gave them confidence to continue.
+Many former smokers say the first day gave them the confidence to continue their journey.

 Conclusion